Set-based v.s. Distribution-based Representations of Epistemic Uncertainty: A Comparative Study: Conclusion

 \section{Conclusion}

-This paper presented a systematic comparison of distribution-based and credal uncertainty representations for classification.
+This paper present a systematic comparison of distribution-based and credal uncertainty representations for classification.
 To isolate representational effects, both formalisms were derived from an identical finite set of predictive distributions produced by shared predictive models.
-The study covered $6$ uncertainty measures, $8$ selective prediction and OOD detection benchmarks, $6$ predictive model families, and $10$ independent runs per configuration.
+The study covers $6$ uncertainty measures, $14$ selective prediction and OOD detection benchmarks, $6$ predictive model families, and $10$ independent runs per configuration.

 Three main observations emerge from the empirical analysis.
 First, neither representation demonstrates uniform superiority; performance depends critically on the interaction between representation and uncertainty measure.
 Second, OOD detection more readily reveals representational differences than selective prediction, highlighting task-dependent sensitivity of uncertainty evaluation.
 Third, reliable uncertainty quantification depends jointly on representation and metric choice, as different measures induce markedly different behaviors even under fixed predictive models.